fabriziowho/full-stack-webapi-k8s/README.md

 The first step is to deploy all the components required for the webapp.

-## a.
-Deploy CrunchyData Postgres Operator 🐘
+## Deploy CrunchyData Postgres Operator 🐘

 The **CrunchyData Postgres Operator** is deployed to handle PostgreSQL instances and provides built-in backup and replication services.